The Rhythm Sequencer module focuses on the creation of rhythmical patterns.

-It is especially powerful when combined with the Adroit Groove module which allows you to systematically adjust the velocity and micro-timing of each step in a rhythm – transforming clockwork into something that really feels alive.
+When used in combination with the Adroit Groove module you can systematically adjust the velocity and timing of each step in a rhythm – transforming clockwork into something that really feels alive.

 Note there is some subtle complexity to this module so in addition to this overview there is a Rhythm Sequencer Operation page that goes into greater detail.